Vietnam Sleeper Train Guide: What to Expect on a a Vietnam Overnight Train

 There are different classes of seats, beds and cabin types on Vietnam trains.
 Each class come with different prices and obviously the higher the class and more expensive, the more comfortable your journey would be.

-In each of the private cabins, you will have 2 rows of 3 bunk “beds” with a hard “mattress”.
+- Hard Sleeper: they are air conditioned 6 bed (6 berth) cabins on Vietnam sleeper train.
+In each of the private cabins, there are 2 rows of 3 bunk “beds” with a hard “mattress”.
+I would not recommend this to anyone who is tall.

 If you want to be really fancy, you can even book the 2 berth VIP cabins (we did on our Lotus train) where you can have more space and privacy.
 With the 2 berth VIP Cabins you also have more space to put your luggage since instead of a bed above you, now you can have a luggage rack instead.